AndrewIngram/django-extra-views/README.rst

         model = Item

-In this case ``object_list`` will be filtred if GET query will be provided (like /searchable/?q=query), or you can manually setup self.query in your get/post method.
-In case that self.query is not null during ``get_queryset`` SearchableListMixin will use it instead of trying to get it from request.GET.
+In this case ``object_list`` will be filtred if GET query will be provided (like /searchable/?q=query), or you can manually override get_search_query method, to build custom search query

 More descriptive examples to come.